-With a projected completion of Station 253 in Eagle Mountain during the third quarter of 2023, increasing incident response numbers, and long transport times from Eagle Mountain to ER's, UFA will need an additional ambulance.
-Nine new positions (five Firefighters and four Paramedics) would fully staff a second ambulance in Eagle Mountain and fill vacancy liability for the new positions.
-Currently, Eagle Mountain ambulance coverage is one ambulance staffed full-time and one staffed as a jump rig.
-This additional ambulance will enhance service by providing greater capabilities for first-due response units, increased ambulance coverage, and reduced effective response force (ERF) times.
+With a projected completion of Station 253 in Eagle Mountain during the third quarter of 2023, increasing incident response numbers, and long transport times from Eagle Mountain to ER's, an additional ambulance is needed.
+Nine new positions, 5 Firefighters and 4 Paramedics, will fully staff a second ambulance in Eagle Mountain and fill vacancy liability for the new positions.
+Currently, Eagle Mountain ambulance coverage is one ambulance staffed fulltime, and one staffed as a jump rig.
+This additional staffing and ambulance will enhance service by providing greater capabilities for first-due response units, increased ambulance coverage, and reduced effective response force (ERF) times.

-We are evaluating the need for an additional battalion to improve our supervisory span of control, response availability, and to reduce response times to emergent events.
-The three existing battalions currently cover 25 fire station with 24 Captains and crew members.
+We are evaluating the need for an additional battalion to improve our supervisory span of control, response availability, and reduce response times to emergent events.
+The three existing battalions currently cover 25 fire stations, with 24 Captains and crew members.
 If evenly distributed, that is eight captains supervised by one Battalion Chief.
-This supervision ratio is high based on the Battalion Chiefs' ability to properly supervise, support, mentor, guide, train, and support Captains when supervising their crews and crew needs.
+This supervision ratio is high based on the Battalion Chief's ability to properly supervise, support, mentor, guide, train, and support Captains when supervising their crews and crew needs.
 A strong example is the amount of time that is required to navigate through personnel issues.
 With an additional battalion, the span of control reduces to an average of six captains and crews.
 The geographic area covered also reduces, improving response capabilities.